peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 ## Generic O(1) Compiler Issues

-Beofre we discuss the bleeding edge of const generics, let's take a quick look at an implementation of a specific const generics feature to better understand the complexity around this issue.
+Before we discuss the bleeding edge of const generics, let's take a quick look at an implementation of a specific const generics feature to better understand the complexity around this issue.

 One of the more anticipated issues is the use of const generics as an expression:
 ```rust